azat-co/practicalnode/chapter10/chapter10.md

 Getting Node.js apps to a production-ready state is probably the most unexplored and skipped topic in the Node.js literature.
 The reason could be the lack of expertise in production deployments or the vast number of options and edge cases.
 However, getting apps to the production level is one of the most important topics in this entire book in my humble opinion.

-Yes, the apps differ in structures, frameworks they use, and goals they try to achieve; however, there are a few commonalities worth knowing about, for example, environmental variables, multithreading, logging and error handling.
-So, in this chapter we cover the following topics:
+Yes, the apps differ in structures, the frameworks they use, and the goals they try to achieve; however, there are a few commonalities worth knowing about—for example, environmental variables, multithreading, logging, and error handling.
+So, in this chapter, we cover the following topics:

 -   Environment variables
 -   Express.js in production